The Germiest Places You Could Ever Touch

 Again, make sure you and your childrens' vaccinations are up to date.
 Dr. Martinello reiterates that it's best to get the flu shot before influenza starts to spread in your community.
 (The CDC recommends getting vaccinated against the flu before the end of October.)
 Make sure your child knows to wash their hands frequently, and, if allowed by the school, consider linking a portable hand sanitizer bottle to your child's lunchbox.
 Lastly, don't send them to school if they are sick!

 For the exact same reasons as schools and daycares, the office is the perfect place to catch something.
 You're in a communal workspace, sharing a bathroom, kitchen, chairs, couches—sometimes even mugs.
 And they're not even your family.
+Even with coronavirus measures in place, you need to be careful.

 How to Stay Healthy at the Office